nixworks/public/news/2011/10/12/index.md

 ##### 2011 United States listeriosis outbreak
 ### [The death toll from the 2011 United States listeriosis outbreak reaches a total of 23 dead with 116 affected, making it the deadliest outbreak of foodborne illness in the U.S. in 25 years. ](/news/2011/10/12/the-death-toll-from-the-2011-united-states-listeriosis-outbreak-reaches-a-total-of-23-dead-with-116-affected-making-it-the-deadliest-outbre.md)
-_Context: foodborne illness, 2011 United States listeriosis outbreak_
+_Context: 2011 United States listeriosis outbreak, foodborne illness_

 ##### A shooting at a hair salon
 ### [At least eight people are killed and one is seriously injured in a shooting at a hair salon in Seal Beach, California, USA. ](/news/2011/10/12/at-least-eight-people-are-killed-and-one-is-seriously-injured-in-a-shooting-at-a-hair-salon-in-seal-beach-california-usa.md)